 IT departments today have a dual challenge: delivering high availability for increasingly complex hybrid IT environments to make sure they never go down, and ensuring appropriate disaster recovery plans just in case they do go down.
-With solid planning and preparation, your disaster recovery plan can minimise any event or outage and keep your business online and on target.
+With solid planning and preparation, your disaster recovery plan can minimize any event or outage and keep your business online and on target.
 Here are three critical components to ensuring swift, effective recovery for your business.

 With the demands placed on business today, speed is essential for recovery.
 Crucial applications have to be recovered fast enough to meet business requirements.
 Therefore, when reviewing your applications, their criticality to the business should determine how they are tiered for recovery purposes.
 For example, which applications require near-zero recovery time objectives (RTOs) and recovery point objectives (RPOs)?
 Which can appropriately be recovered in under four hours?
 Over four hours?